openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: The wallet MAY also obtain the information about the credential issuer's capabilities using other means, which is out of scope of this specification.

-(4) In this step, the wallet sends an authorization request to the issuer.
+(4) In this step, the wallet sends an Authorization Request to the issuer.
 This request determines the types of verifiable credentials the wallet (on behalf of the user) wants to obtain.

-The wallet SHOULD use a pushed authorization request (see [@!RFC9126]) to first send the payload of the authorization request to the issuer and subsequently use the `request_uri` returned by the issuer in the authorization request.
-This ensures integrity and confidentiality of the request data and prevents any issues raised by URL length restrictions regarding the authorization request URL.
+The wallet SHOULD use a pushed Authorization Request (see [@!RFC9126]) to first send the payload of the Authorization Request to the issuer and subsequently use the `request_uri` returned by the issuer in the authorization request.
+This ensures integrity and confidentiality of the request data and prevents any issues raised by URL length restrictions regarding the Authorization Request URL.

 Note: Signed and encrypted request objects would also ensure integrity and confidentiality.
 However, this approach would further increase the URL size, which might decrease robustness of the process.